AnkushRC2001/Adventures-of-Alice/README.md

 2. Download this Repository (You can clone it) or head to the [`releases page`](https://github.com/SpyderGamer/Zelda-with-Python/releases).
 3. Extract the ZIP file and find the `Main.py` file which is located in the `Code` folder.
 4. Run this file and enjoy! <br />

-Also, there is a folder with pictures included to help you with the download process.

 # Goal 🎯
 The goal of the game is to kill many monsters and get EXP to upgrade your skills!
 If your health runs out, the game will close automatically, so **DON'T DIE!** Goodluck!
 Also, this code is not a full game, its just a nice project to pass time.
 It shows how powerful Python really is!